 He said the dialogue process is challenging as it involves difficult decisions and important issues.

-Mr Aziz also cautioned against "unrealistic expectations" from the dialogue process and said there would be progress on some issues soon while it will take time for progress on others.
+He also cautioned against unrealistic expectations from the dialogue process and said there would be progress on some issues soon while it will take time for progress on others.

-He said the visit of PM Modi was a goodwill visit and it has been welcomed by majority of people in Pakistan and India and the international community.
+Mr Aziz said that the PM Modi's visit was a goodwill visit and it has been welcomed by majority of the people in Pakistan and India and the international community.

 Rest of the dignitaries who were part of the entourage stayed inside the airport and no foreigner was allowed to move out without a valid visa.